Contact Us

 What is "structural generosity" and how do you choose which nonprofits to support?

-- Make it Permanent: The giving pledge must be irrevocably written into the firm’s formal governing documents.
+- Structurally Permanent: The giving pledge is irrevocably written into the firm’s legal governing documents.

-- Absolute Transparency: All giving claims must be publicly disclosed as a clear percentage of total gross revenue or net profit.
+- Absolute Transparency: All giving claims are publicly disclosed as a clear percentage of total gross revenue or net profit.

-- Substantial Impact: High margin industries (like wealth management, software, or pharmaceuticals) must donate a minimum of 5% of their gross revenue every year.
-Low margin industries (like grocery stores or restaurants) must donate at least 5% of their net profit.
+- Substantial Impact: High margin industries like finance must donate at least 5% of their gross revenue every year.
+Low margin industries like airlines must donate at least 5% of their net profit.

-- Independent Giving Vehicle: The pledged capital must be completely separated from the business owners through an independent donor-advised fund (DAF).
+- Independent Oversight: The pledged capital is completely separated from the business owners through an independent donor advised fund.

-- No Forever Parking: Capital cannot just sit idle in the DAF.
+- No Forever Parking: Capital can’t sit idle.
 All deposits must be fully deployed to a charitable cause within one year.

-Even with these strict rules in place at SPG, we certainly don’t just give our money away on a hunch.
-With almost two million nonprofits out there, we follow a highly disciplined process to help maximize the impact of every dollar we give.
-We have a short YouTube video introducing our giving methodology, and you can watch it right here.
+Even with these strict rules in place at SPG, we don’t just give our money away on a hunch.
+With almost two million nonprofits out there, we follow a highly disciplined process to maximize the impact of every dollar we give.
+We’ve got a short video that introduces our giving methodology here.

 How is structural generosity different from new taxes?